chronosphereio/calyptia-vivo/docs/vivo-basic-usage.md

 ## How can I start using it
 A quick way to start using Vivo is by following the next steps.

 ### Using Docker

 #### 1.- Execute Vivo by using the  docker run command
-You can use the docker run command to start a Docker container based on the “calyptia/vivo  image, forwarding ports 8000 and 9000 from your host machine to ports 3000 and 24224 inside the container, respectively.
+You can execute Vivo using the docker run command to start a Docker container based on the “calyptia/vivo" image, forwarding ports 8000 and 9000 from your host machine to ports 3000 and 24224 inside the container, respectively.
 The “vivo” application inside the container will be executed as the main process.
-Once the container finishes its task.
-It will be automatically removed ( because the –rm flag).
+Once the container finishes its task, it will be automatically removed ( because of the –rm flag).

 ```bash_script
  $ docker run --rm -p8000:3000 -p9000:24224 ghcr.io/calyptia/vivo vivo